Vidvox/isf-docs/pages/primer/primer_chapter_7.md

 On each rendering pass the basic Box Blur kernel is applied and sent to the output.
 When the `PASSINDEX` is 1 or 2 (on the 2nd and third render passes), the result of the Box Blur is combined with the result from the previous pass.
 Instead of directly changing the kernel, the declared `INPUT` variables are used to adjust the amount of this blending.

-## Other uses of persistant buffers and multi-pass shaders
+## Other uses of persistent buffers and multi-pass shaders

 ### Conway's Game of Life